AdobeDocs/experience-manager-screens.en/help/user-guide/launches.md

 Therefore, 3 hours 56 minutes (14160 seconds).

 So, whenever you schedule any launch live, the promotion starts early by taking into account this offset.
 In the above equation, most of the items do not take much time.
-You can use a decent guess for this offset when know the maximum time difference between the server and any player.
+You can use a decent guess for this offset when you know the maximum time difference between the server and any player.

 >[!NOTE]
 >